 Footballers are not only required to be strong and powerful, but they need to have excellent agility and the ability to repeat these movements over a sustained period of time.

-Making sure the players in Premier League academies are aware of this and are starting to work on every aspect of fitness is high on the agendas.
+Making sure the players in Premier League academies are aware of this and are starting to work on every aspect of fitness is high on the agenda.

-Top 5 fastest players in the Premier League this season
+Top 5 fastest players in the Premier League (19/20 season)

 How do you compare?